netkicorp/netkidocs/README.md

-For information regarding our iframe JavaScript implementation, follow the link to the [Web SDK Documentation](./web_sdk.md).
+For information regarding our API implementation, sign into the compliance dashboard and see what .

 ## TransactID